Safe Fireworks Storage

 Changes to the regulations

 It must be stressed that fireworks laws and regulations can and do change.
-This article should only be considered as correct at the time of going to press (Mid-2021) and is not a substitute for up to date advice from your fireworks supplier or local licensing authority.
+This article is correct at the time of writing (Mid-2022) and is not a substitute for up to date advice from your fireworks supplier or local licensing authority.

 Disclaimer: This article is intended as a guide only.
 It is your responsibility to ensure you store your fireworks legally and I accept no responsibility if the information here is wrong.
 Please consult the above links, your retailer or your local licensing authority if you require formal clarification of UK fireworks storage laws.